9ae/bellave/Sun and Moon.md

 # Theme
 Both Elanor and Diane feel invisible in their relationship.
 They feel resentment

+> The polices ruled it as a suicide, but Ken's sister (Kisaki) thinks otherwise, thus hired Ramos to investigate.

-# Scene 1: morning Elanor
+# S 1: morning Elanor

 > Est she's his wife
 Elanor plays the part of a grieving widow well